SAP’s Cloud-Focused Strategy and Data Management

 SAP Document Management – Integration Option

-Besides, it also comes with a reusable UI component that’s easy to use and integrate within an organisational structure.
-Here are some other benefits that it can offer to the users –
+The Integration Option of SAP BTP DMS can enable you to build document management and improve your business’s productivity.
+It also comes with a reusable UI component that’s easy to use and integrate within an organisational structure.
+Here are some other benefits it can offer:

-• With it, you can bring your own CMS-compliant cloud-based or on-premise repository to connect SAP DMS and leverage the benefits of the service.
+- Bring your own CMS-compliant cloud-based or on-premise repository to connect SAP DMS and leverage the benefits of the service.

 SAP Document Management – Application Option

-How to Get Started with SAP BTP DMS?
+How to Get Started with SAP BTP DMS

-• Connect SAP HANA in your system and use DMS as a front-end layer.
+- Connect SAP HANA in your system and use DMS as a front-end layer.

-• Connect SAP HANA in your system and leverage DMS as a content server.
+- Connect SAP HANA in your system and leverage DMS as a content server.

-• Log into your account in SAP BTP and create a DMS instance.
+- Log into your account in SAP BTP and create a DMS instance.

-• Click on it and start creating a service key.
+- Click on it and start creating a service key.

-• Now, navigate to the ‘Role Collections’ segment and click on ‘+’ (available on the top right corner).
+- Navigate to the ‘Role Collections’ segment and click on ‘+’ (available on the top right corner).

-• After that, select the ‘role collection’ button again and click on ‘edit’ to include the corresponding roles.
+- Select the ‘role collection’ button again and click on ‘edit’ to include the corresponding roles.

 Final Summary